ophusgroup/landing/people.md

 :orcid: 0000-0002-7117-066X
 :reverse:

 Steph received her PhD at Northwestern University in the Dravid Group.
-During her PhD, she was award an SCGSR from the US Deptartment of Energy for a research internship at Berkeley Lab.
+During her PhD, she was award an SCGSR from the US Department of Energy for a research internship at Berkeley Lab.
 She is currently a postdoc working in Colin's group at Stanford and in Karen Bustillo's group at Berkeley Lab.

 [Uncovering the 3D structure of upconverting core–shell nanoparticles with multislice electron ptychography](@doi.org/10.1063/5.0206814)
 :::